-Candidates should be fully prepared before undertaking the assignment, ie they should have acquired the appropriate practical skills and be aware of the requirements of the assessment.
+Candidates should be fully prepared before starting the assignment - they should have acquired the appropriate practical skills and be aware of the requirements of the assessment.
 The assignment must be carried out without interruption by periods of learning and teaching.

-Candidates should be issued with the 'Instructions for candidates' at the end of this document.
+You should issue candidates with the 'Instructions for candidates' at the end of this document.